ahmedmohmd/quizz-app/README.md

-# TO DO App

-By this **To Do** You can add your todos and edit it.
+By this **Quizz App** You can Test your Self in a lot off categories of questions like Computers, Video Games, Books and General Knowladge.

 ---

 # Discreption

-This is a [**To Do**](https://to-do-app-ashy.vercel.app/) web app that show you Your Region Informations:
+This is a [**Quizz**](https://quizz-app-eta.vercel.app/) web app let you to test your Information in alot of Fileds:

-- Weather State
+- General Knowladge
-- Exact Tempreture
+- Compouter Science
-- Min tempreture
+- Books
-- Max Tempreture
+- Video Games

+And With Two Types of Quesitions:

-- Wind Speed
+- **MSQ** Questions
+- **True or False** Questions

 ---